 Some shareholders are enraged at the default and are looking to sue the company for its failure to do so.
 The company was thought to be quite liquid.
 The news of the default and investigation caused its stock price to fall, resulting in some huge losses.

-iAnthus is traded on the Canadian Securities Exchange which halted trading of their stock two weeks ago to investigate these matters.
+iAnthus is traded on the Canadian Securities Exchange.
+They halted trading heir stock two weeks ago to investigate these matters.

 Gotham Green Partners is a major financial backer of the cannabis industry.
-Because it is difficult to secure bank loans since cannabis is still illegal on the federal level, it makes them especially powerful within the industry.
+It is difficult to secure bank loans since cannabis is still illegal on the federal level.
+So it makes them especially powerful within the industry.

 Gotham Green did not respond to a request for comment on this story.